christophgil/ZIPsFS/README.md

 </details>
 <details><summary>Implementation</summary>
+ZIPsFS is written in standard C for UNIX and Linux computer systems.

 # Dependencies
 - libfuse
 - libzip
- - Gnu-C
- - UNIX like OS.

 For OS other than LINUX, some minor adaptions will be required.